-(i) Conoral Area Conditions

-(1) General Area Conditions:
+(i) General Area Conditions:

-Watershed size: 2 square miles
+Watershed size: 200 square miles

-Drainage area: approximatly 1.5 square miles
+Drainage area: approximatly 7.75 square miles

-Average annual rainfall: 4 inches

-Average annual snowfall: 0 inches
+Average annual rainfall: 4 inches Average annual snowfall: 0 inches

 (ii) Physical Characteristics:

 (a) Relationship with TNW:

 ☐ Tributary flows directly into TNW.

-☐ Tributary flows through 2 tributaries before entering TNW.
+Tributary flows through 2 tributaries before entering TNW.

 Project waters are 30 (or more) river miles from TNW.

 Project waters are 1 (or less) river miles from RPW.

 Project waters are 30 (or more) aerial (straight) miles from TNW.

 Project waters are 1 (or less) aerial (straight) miles from RPW.

 Project waters cross or serve as state boundaries.
 Explain:

-Identify flow route to TNW : The unnamed tributaries flow directly into the Virgin River less than one mile offsite.
+Identify flow route to TNW5: The unnamed tributaries flow directly into the Virgin River less than one mile offsite.
 Approximatly 45 miles downstream, the Virgin River empties directly into Lake Mead, a Section 10 water.

-&lt;sup>4 Note that the Instructional Guidebook contains additional information regarding swales, ditches, washes, and erosional features generally and in the arid West.
+4 Note that the Instructional Guidebook contains additional information regarding swales, ditches, washes, and erosional features generally and in the arid West.

-&lt;sup>5 Flow route can be described by identifying, e.g., tributary a, which flows through the review area, to flow into tributary b, which then flows into TNW.
+5 Flow route can be described by identifying, e.g., tributary a, which flows through the review area, to flow into tributary b, which then flows into TNW.

-Tributary stream order, if known: (b) (b) General Tributary Characteristics (check all that apply): Tributary is: Natural Artificial (man-made).
+Tributary stream of rder, if known: (b) General Tributary of Tributary is: Characteristics (check all that apply): Natural Artificial (man-made).
 Explain: Manipulated (man-altered).
-Explain: Tributary properties with respect to top of bank (estimate): Average width: 5.0 to 6.5 feet Average depth: 1 feet Average side slopes: 2:1.
-Primary tributary substrate composition (check all that application) Silts Sands Cobbles Gravel Bedrock Vegetation.
-Type/% co ☐ Concrete ☐ Muck maniva flavo Tributary condition/stability [e.g., highly eroding, slough ing banks].
-Explain: Tributaries are highly erosive when they receive flow.
-Presence of run/riffle/pool complexes.
-Explain: .
-Tributary geometry: Relatively straight Tributary gradient (approximate average slope): varying from 2-10 % Flow: Tributary provides for: Ephemeral flow Estimate average number of flow events in review area/year: 2-5 Describe flow regime: Tributary only recieves flow during heavy down pour events which are associated with desert environments.
-Other information on duration and volume: less than 1 cf: s during storm events.
-Surface flow is: Discrete and confined.
-Characteristics: Subsurface flow: Unknown.
-Explain findings: Dye (or other) test performed: Tributary has (check all that apply): Bed and banks OHWM (check all indicators that apply): clear, natural line impressed on the bank changes in the character of soil shelving vegetation matted down, bent, or absent leaf litter disturbed or washed away sediment deposition water staining other (list): the presence of litter and debris destruction of terrestrial vegetation the presence of wrack line sediment sorting scour multiple observed or predicted flow events abrupt change in plant community ☐ Discontinuous OHWM.
-Explain: oil or scum line along shore objects fine shell or debris deposits (foreshore) ateral extent of CWA jurisdiction (check all that apply): ean High Water Mark indicated by: survey to available datum; physical markings; vegetation lines/changes in vegetation types. (iii) Chemical Characteristics: Characterize tributary (e.g., water color is clear, discolored, oily film; water quality; general watershed characteristics, etc.).
-Explain: Water, when present, carries a high sediment load.
-Identify specific pollutants, if known:
+Explain: Primary tributary s Silts Cobbles Bedrock Other.
+Exp substrate composition (check all that apply): Sands Gravel Vegetation.
+Type/% cover: receive flow.
+Tributary condition n/stability [e.g., highly eroding, sloughing banks].
+Explain: Tributaries are highly erosive when they receive now.
+Tributary geometry fle/pool complexes.
+Explain: y: Relatively straight (approximate average slope): varying from 2-10 % (c) environments Flow: Tributary provides for: Ephemeral flow Estimate average number of flow events in review area/year: 2-5 Describe flow regime: Tributary only recieves flow during heavy down pour events which are associated with desert chvironments on duration and volume: less than 1 cfs during storm events.
+Surface flow is: Di screte and confined.
+Characteristics: Jnknown.
+Explain findings: her) test performed: flows in chann clear, chang shelvi vegeta leaf li sedim water other Discontinued not in compliance anks (check all indicators that apply): natural line impressed on the bank les in the character of soil destruction of terrestrial vegetation ng destruction of terrestrial vegetation the presence of wrack line sediment sorting tter disturbed or washed away scour lent deposition multiple observed or predicted flow events staining abrupt change in plant community High Tid oil or fine sl (iii) Che emical Characterist tics:

-&lt;sup>6A natural or man-made discontinuity in the OHWM does not necessarily sever jurisdiction (e.g., where the stream temporarily flows underground, or where the OHWM has been removed by development or agricultural practices).
+6A natural or man-made discontinuity in the OHWM does not necessarily sever jurisdiction (e.g., where the stream temporarily flows underground, or where the OHWM has been removed by development or agricultural practices).
 Where there is a break in the OHWM that is unrelated to the waterbody's flow regime (e.g., flow over a rock outcrop or through a culvert), the agencies will look for indicators of flow above and below the break.

-Ibid.
+7Ibid.